SDN Logo

 How did you prepare for the interview?

-Most applicants prepared for the interview by utilizing resources like Student Doctor Network (SDN), practicing common interview questions, reviewing their application materials, and researching the school's website and mission.
-Some also engaged in mock interviews, read about Problem-Based Learning (PBL), and sought feedback from friends or family.
+Many applicants prepared for the interview by utilizing resources such as SDN, practicing mock interviews, reviewing their application materials, and researching the school's website and mission.
+They also focused on understanding Problem-Based Learning (PBL) and osteopathic medicine principles.

 What impressed you positively?